Distributionally Robust Losses for Latent Covariate Mixtures: Performance Under Mixture Covariate Shift

 \subsection{Upper bounds for mixture covariate shift}

 Taking the dual of the inner maximization problem over covariate shifts~\eqref{eq:grouploss} gives the below result. \begin{lemma} If $\E[| \condrisk|] < \infty$, then

-If additionally $0 \le \condrisk \le \lbound$ w.p.\ 1, the infimizing $\eta$ lies in $[0, \lbound]$. \end{lemma} See Appendix~\ref{section:proof-of-cvar} for the proof.
+If additionally $0 \le \condrisk \le \lbound$ w.p.\ 1, the infimizing $\eta$ lies in $[0, \lbound]$. \end{lemma} See Section~\ref{section:proof-of-cvar} for the proof.
 The dual form~\eqref{eq:cvar} is the conditional-value-at-risk (CVaR) of the conditional risk $\condrisk$; CVaR is a common measure of risk in the portfolio and robust optimization literatures~\citep{RockafellarUr00, ShapiroDeRu09}, but there it applies to an \emph{unconditional} loss, making it (as we discuss below) conservative for the problems we consider.

-The marginal DRO formulation~\eqref{eq:cvar} makes clear that the joint DRO problem~\eqref{eq:joint-dro} is conservative, as an identical calculation gives that Eq.~\eqref{eq:joint-dro} is equal to $\inf_\eta \{\frac{1}{\alpha_0} \E[\hinge{\lossvar - \eta}] + \eta\}$, which is greater than the marginal DRO~\eqref{eq:cvar} unless $Y$ is a deterministic function of $X$.
+The joint DRO~\eqref{eq:joint-dro} problem is more conservative than its marginal counterpart~\eqref{eq:cvar} where the adversary selects over distributions with a fixed $P_{Y \mid X}$; the joint DRO dual objective $\inf_\eta \{\frac{1}{\alpha_0} \E[\hinge{\lossvar - \eta}] + \eta\}$ is greater than the marginal DRO~\eqref{eq:cvar} unless $Y$ is a deterministic function of $X$.
 In Section~\ref{section:bounds}, we provide an approximation to the marginal DRO dual form~\eqref{eq:cvar}, and one of our contributions is to show that our procedure has better theoretical and empirical performance than conservative estimators using the joint DRO objective~\eqref{eq:joint-dro}.
+Furthermore, we expect the joint DRO problem to exhibit particular sensitivity to outliers in $Y \mid X$ unlike its marginal counterpart.
+Both joint and marginal DRO are sensitive to outliers in $X$---addressing this is an important topic of future research.

 To illustrate the advantages of the marginal distributionally robust approach, consider a misspecified linear regression problem, where we predict $\what{Y} = X \theta$ and use absolute the loss $\loss(\theta; (x, y)) = |\theta x - y|$.
 Letting $\varepsilon \sim \normal(0, 1)$, the following mixture model generates the data